 - Learndash offers learning assessments, but Teachable does not.

-With that in mind, let’s take a look at each platform’s features so you can make a better-informed choice.
+With that in mind, let’s take a look at each platform in depth in this Learndash vs. Teachable comparison so you can make a better-informed choice.

 1. Course Creation

 Creating online courses is now easier than ever before.
 Platforms like Learndash and Teachable are designed to make it simple to build profitable courses by providing you with tools such as drag-and-drop content editors, course page templates, media libraries, etc.

 However, each platform has its own unique set of features, which means that (depending on your particular needs) you’ll find one better than the other for course creation.

 Let’s take a look.

 Learndash and Teachable differ in that Learndash is a WordPress plugin that allows you to sell courses from your own site, while Teachable is its own platform.
 This means that you’ll find Learndash ideal for you if you’re already familiar with WordPress, whereas someone who isn’t may face a bit of a learning curve to get up to speed with the way things work on the platform.